Hospital Administrator

 University of Washington

 The University of Washington’s master’s in healthcare management is ranked 15th in the country by US News & World Report.
 This rigorous on-campus program is typically completed in two years of full-time study.
-Students are required to complete 25 courses in total, for a total of 76 credits.
+Students are required to complete 25 courses for a total of 76 credits.
 These credits include a full-time summer internship to be completed between the first and second years of the program.

 Admission requirements for this degree include a bachelor’s degree, proof of English proficiency, and a 3.0 undergraduate GPA.
 The most competitive applicants will also have at least one year of healthcare-related work experience.